acquia/blt/INSTALL.md

 ## Build your project’s dependencies and install Drupal

-Run the following command from the project root: `./blt.sh setup`.
+Run the following command from the project root: `./blt.sh local:setup`.
 This will do a lot of things for you, including:

 * Building dependencies
 * Installing local git hooks